Detailed analysis of possible new-physics effects in the semileptonic decay $B_s \to D_s^{(*)}\tau\bar{\nu}$: THE COVARIANT CONFINED QUARK MODEL IN A NUTSHELL

 The FFs required in this study are calculated in the framework of our model, the CCQM~\cite{Efimov:1988yd, Efimov:zg, Branz:2009cd,Ivanov:2011aa}.
 The introduction of the model as well as its applications have been given in many previous papers by our group.
 For instance, a detailed description of the model calculation for similar semileptonic transitions $\bar{B}^0 \to D^{(\ast)} \tau \nu$ and $B_c\to J/\psi \tau\nu$ can be found in Refs.~\cite{Ivanov:2015tru, Ivanov:2016qtw, Tran:2018kuv}.
 To keep the main text short and focus more on the new results, we list here several key features of the CCQM and refer the reader to the references above for more details.

 The CCQM is an effective quantum field theory approach to hadron physics.
-The starting point of the model is a Lagrangian describing the quark-hadron interaction with non-local characteristic, which, in case of a meson $M$, has the form
+The starting point of the model is a Lagrangian describing the quark-hadron interaction with a nonlocal characteristic, which, in the case of a meson $M$, has the form

 Here, $g_M$ is the meson-quark coupling constant, $\Gamma_M$ is the relevant Dirac matrix, and $F_M(x;x_1,x_2)$ is the vertex function whose form is chosen as